Sonia Mossé

-Sonia Mossé (27 August 1917 – 30 March 1943) was a French artist, Actor, decorator, and draughtswoman who inspired many artists of her time.
+Sonia Mossé (27 August 1917 – 30 March 1943) was a Jewish French artist, actor, decorator, and draughtswoman who inspired many artists of her time.
 Close to the surrealist movement, she frequented the Éluard couple, Man Ray and many other prominent artists of that time.
-Refusing to wear the yellow star, she was probably denounced in 1943 and died murdered in the Polish extermination camp of Sobibór.
+Refusing to wear the yellow star, she was probably denounced in 1943 and died in the extermination camp of Sobibór.
 As an artist, she is known for having made and exhibited a surrealist mannequin for the Exposition Internationale du Surréalisme in 1938.

 Early years

 Sonia Mossé was born in the 14e arrondissement of Paris.
 She is of Jewish origin and her parents are Emmanuel Mossé (1876–1963), lawyer at the Court of Appeal of Paris, and Natasza Goldfain (1890– ?).
 Her half-sister Esther Levine (1906–1943), eleven years her senior, was born of her mother's first marriage to Boris Levine, who died prematurely in 1915.
 Her half-brother Jean Joseph Mossé (1908–1995), nine years her senior, was born of her father's first marriage to Marguerite Icard.
 In April 1917, the couple ended their marriage, shortly before the birth of Sonia Mossé.
 The civil marriage of Emmanuel Mossé and Natasza Goldfain did not take place until March 1920, at the same time as the recognition of the parental legitimacy of their daughter.
 Nothing is known about the schooling and education of Sonia Mossé.